 - Around 24% of adolescent females reported engaging in self-harming behavior

-That’s close to three million boys and over six million girls.
+That’s close to two million boys and over five million girls.

 That’s a lot of kids – and that’s why we should pay attention to these figures.
 The numbers for girls, which doubled between 2009 and 2015, deserve special attention.
 Experts are not certain what’s responsible for the increase in self-harming behaviors in adolescent females.
 Many experts theorize the rise and prevalence of social media explains the increase.
 This makes sense to most people who understand the role social media plays in many teen’s lives.
 But while some studies connect social media use with anxiety and depression – which themselves can, in some cases, lead to self-harming behavior – no studies to date offer conclusive data linking social media and self-harm.

 That’s why a new study, called “Efficacy of Dialectical Behavior Therapy Versus Treatment as Usual for Acute-Care Inpatient Adolescents,” published this spring in the Journal of the Academy of Child and Adolescent Psychiatry is notable.
 It doesn’t explain why more teens, especially girls, are engaging in self-harming behavior, but it does offer evidence on the effectiveness of one mode of therapy used to treat adolescents who self-harm: Dialectical Behavioral Therapy (DBT).